-Emmanuel Arts Academy offers its eighth Fine Arts Summer Camp for ages 8-14 from 8:30 a.m. to 4 p.m. daily on the campus of Emmanuel College in Franklin Springs, Ga.
-This year’s theme is “Awesome in this Place.”
+Emmanuel Arts Academy offers its ninth Fine Arts Summer Camp during June 15-19 from 8:30 a.m. to 4 p.m. at Emmanuel College.

-The camp provides professional instruction in music (piano, guitar, voice and band), musical theatre, drama, art (drawing & printmaking), creative writing, dance, and photography.
+Celebrating the summer with the theme Made New, campers receive professional instruction in music (guitar, voice and piano), musical theatre, drama, visual art, graphic design, creative writing, Scottish dance, and photography.

-Emmanuel College is pleased to announce Hello, Dolly! as this year’s spring musical on April 4, 5, 11 and 12 at 7:30 p.m. and April 13 at 2:30 p.m. in the John W. Swails Center on campus.
+Emmanuel College is pleased to announce Pride and Prejudice as this year’s spring play on April 17-18 and 24-25 at 7:30 p.m. and April 26 at 2:30 p.m. in the John W. Swails Center.